 Cut the pumpkin into four to eight pieces.

-Line a large baking pan aluminum foil.
+Line a large baking pan with aluminum foil.
 This will minimize the cleanup task.

 Place the pumpkin pieces onto the baking pan.